vickmuir/Backup/restore-backup.md

 {:note: .note}
 {:important: .important}

-# Restoring from a Backup
+# Restoring from a backup

 Use these steps to complete a File restore with EVault.
 To restore a system image, follow the [Windows BMR](restoring-evault-bmr-system-volume-image.html) instructions.